Rishi Vohra: Television

 While working for Sohail Khan, he directed a television show, Chehre Pe Chehra.
 He has also worked as a producer for Sony Entertainment Television (India).

 Music videos

 He directed the music video of the song "Kya Yehi Pyaar Hai" sung by Kamaal Khan and the promotional video of the song "Aaja Nindiya" composed by Sangeet-Siddharth and featured in Aatma.

 Live events

 He has directed star shows and live events.

-Wine

-Rishi Vohra is a Certified Specialist of Wine (CSW) and currently writes for delWine.